sbstatesman/the-statesman/README.md

 2. After [installing WordPress](http://codex.wordpress.org/Installing_WordPress), download the theme to `wp-content/themes`.

 3. Run `npm install` in the project root to download dependancies.
-Remember to run `gulp` before making any changes.
+Remember to run `gulp` after making any changes.

 4. In the WordPress dashboard under "tools", use the [import](http://codex.wordpress.org/Importing_Content) plugin to upload the xml file in the `assets` directory.
 This file contains sample posts from www.sbstatesman.com with the categories and tags used by the theme.